How to Introduce Children to Money Management: Money Lessons for Kids

 Since children are curious by nature, it’s likely that your kid will see you using money and ask you about it.
 That question gives you an opening to start a money discussion.
 Even if your child doesn’t ask about money, there are many times throughout the day when you have a chance to talk about it with your child.

 For example, many children look at an ATM and think it’s a magic machine that gives mom or dad money.
 If your child sees you swiping your debit card at the machine and receiving cash from it, they might not understand the source and think it is always there for the taking.
 Instead, you can use a visit to the ATM as a chance to explain that you put the money you earn into an account and use your card to take out cash when you need it.
-You can also explain that there is a limited amount of money in the account, and that you can’t simply get more when you want it.
+You can also explain that there is a limited amount of money in the account and that you can’t simply get more when you want it.

 When explaining to your child how money works, you want to keep the discussion age-appropriate.
 Younger kids, for example, might not fully grasp different denominations of coins or paper money.
 When presented with a penny, nickel or dime, toddlers often go for the nickel because it’s the biggest.
 Focus on teaching your kids about the concept of money first and then you can move on to how ATMs and banks work.

-With that age group, you don’t necessarily want to focus on where money comes from or how it is spent.
+With that age group, you don’t necessarily want to focus on where the money comes from or how it is spent.
 Instead, concentrate on teaching your child the different names for coins and what each one is worth.
 You can introduce your toddler to coins and paper money by arranging coins in ascending order of worth on a table or floor.
 Have the child trace each coin on a piece of paper and color it, then write the value of the coin beneath the picture.

 Another way to help your two or three-year-old child understand how money values work is to show him how many pennies are in one nickel or one dime.
 If your child already knows how to count, this can be a good practicing activity.
 Have your child count out five pennies, then give him a nickel instead.
 You can do the same with paper money, collecting five $1 bills and giving your child a $5 bill to illustrate the difference.

-Important Money Lessons for Kids
+Important Money Management Lessons for Kids

 Once your child has a grasp on how money is valued and what each coin or paper bill is worth, you can focus on specific money lessons and the basics of money management.
 Depending on the age of your child, these lessons can be in the form of play or real-life examples.